Make-School-Courses/FEW-2.2-Web-Design-and-Advanced-CSS/lessons/lesson-06.md

 Remember your SCSS files need to be compiled into CSS files.
 Spend a few minutes thinking about your file structure.

 - css
  - framework.css
  - theme.css
 - scss
  - colors.scss
  - framework.scss
  - theme.scss

 Use `@import` to import one SCSS into another.
 Above `theme.scss` could import `colors.scss`.

 ### Files and Structure

 Break your framework into files.
-This will make it managable and modular.
+This will make it manageable and modular.
 Here are some ideas.

 - Theming -
  - Use a file to contain all of the CSS Custom properties.
  - Use a file to contain all of the base styles
 - Use SASS - If you're using SASS you can move styles for various elements into separate files and include these in your compiled CSS.
-- Anyone using your framework will almost always have another style sheet for their own customization. **Your framework doesn't have to style all things in all situations** it only needs to provide a good starting point.
+- Anyone using your framework will almost always have another style sheet for their customization. **Your framework doesn't have to style all things in all situations** it only needs to provide a good starting point.
 - Use comments to organize your CSS code.
 CSS Code is verbose and you will write a lot of it.
 As the length grows it becomes more difficult to track styles.
-- Use a prefix for all of the classnames in your framework.
-This will help in use and prevent namespace collisons.
+- Use a prefix for all of the class names in your framework.
+This will help in use and prevent namespace collisions.

 ## Make a Sample File